 About the author

 I’m from England.
-Known throughout the internet as ‘Bennyboy’ my hobbies include existing and breathing.
+Known on the internet as ‘Benny’ my hobbies include existing and breathing.

 The history of Quick and Easy Software is long and boring.
 So this entire page is incredibly self-indulgent.

 Sometime in early 2002 I went to play some of my old Lucasarts adventure games on my shiny new XP system.
 To my dismay they either wouldn’t play, or played – but without sound.
 I set about hunting down a solution and eventually came across VDMSound.
 After a lot of tweaking and testing I eventually managed to get most of my games working with sound, I was pleased.
 So pleased in fact that I assembled my configuration files and options into a few bat files and decided to release it.
 The ‘tool’ was named ‘Lec Quick and Easy’ because you just had to run a bat file rather than mess with VDMSound for ages.
 It seemed quick and easy to me anyway.